kevintruong/til/File-System,-Part-3:-Permissions.md

 `chmod(const char *path, mode_t mode);`

 ## Why are some files 'setuid' what does this mean? ?
-set-user-ID-on-execution/set-group-ID-on-execution
+The set-user-ID-on-execution bit changes the user associated with the process when the file is run.
+This is typically used for commands that need to run as root but are executed by non-root users.
+An example of this is `sudo`

+The set-group-ID-on-execution changes the group under which the process is run.

 ## Why are they useful?
-The user can have root access for the duration of the program.
+The most common usecase is so that the user can have root(admin) access for the duration of the program.

 ## What permissions does sudo run as ?
 ```
 ls -l /usr/bin/sudo
 -r-s--x--x  1 root  wheel  327920 Oct 24 09:04 /usr/bin/sudo
 ```
+The 's' bit means execute and set-uid; the effective userid of the process will be different from the parent process.
+In this example it will be root

 ## What's the difference betweeen getuid() and geteuid()?
+* `getuid` returns the real user id (zero if logged in as root)
+* `geteuid` returns the effective userid (zero if acting as root, e.g. due to the setuid flag set on a program)

 ## How do I ensure only privileged users can run my code?
 * Check the effective permissions of the user by calling `geteuid()`.
 A return value of zero means the program is running effectively as root.